UofT-DSI/onboarding/environment_setup/tech_onboarding_linux.md

     ```bash
     git --version
     ```
-- how to install Git Credential Manager (GCM):
+- How to install Git Credential Manager (GCM):
   - [Download the GCM .deb package](https://github.com/git-ecosystem/git-credential-manager/releases/tag/v2.4.1).
   - Navigate to the folder where the `.deb` file is saved.
   - In your terminal, run: